-Invoking an image of weathered cowboys riding hard on the range, chasing outlaws in a running gunfight, are the U.S. Marshals of theOld West.
-And while those images were “real,” especially with many of the brave men working in Indian Territory under the jurisdiction of “Hanging Judge” Isaac Parker, or in the fledgling western territories of Arizona, New Mexico, Montana, Wyoming and others; many may not know that the U.S. Marshal Service is more than 200 years old.
+Invoking an image of weathered cowboys riding hard on the range, chasing outlaws in a running gunfight, are the U.S. Marshals of the Old West.
+And while those images were “real,” especially with many of the brave men working in Indian Territory under the jurisdiction of “Hanging Judge” Isaac Parker or in the fledgling western territories of Arizona, New Mexico, Montana, Wyoming, and others, many may not know that the U.S. Marshal Service is more than 200 years old.

-Today, the Marshal Service still has responsibility to enforce federal laws and orders issued by the court, as well as prevention of civil disturbances, continued protection of federal witnesses, terrorist events, hostage situations, and numerous other duties directed by the Department of Justice, such as assisting in airport security after the terrible attack in New York on September 11, 2001.
-Current Deputy Marshals are required to carry firearms and to become proficient in the latest electronic communications equipment and security devices.
+Today, the Marshal Service still has the responsibility to enforce federal laws and orders issued by the court, as well as prevention of civil disturbances, continued protection of federal witnesses, terrorist events, hostage situations, and numerous other duties directed by the Department of Justice, such as assisting in airport security after the terrible attack in New York on September 11, 2001.
+Current Deputy Marshals must carry firearms and become proficient in the latest electronic communications equipment and security devices.
 Their work continues to hold the constant threat of violence involving personal risk to the many men and women who pledge to protect the justice system.

-To celebrate their courage and bravery and provide information on the service’s rich history, fundraising efforts are currently underway for the U.S. Marshals Service National Museum, which will be established in Fort Smith, Arkansas.
+To celebrate their courage and bravery and provide information on the service’s rich history, the U.S. Marshals Service National Museum was established in Fort Smith, Arkansas.